ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can edit the shopping bag so that I can make changes to the contents of my bag before checkout._**

-    Users can eaisly adjust the order quantity of items in the Shopping Bag page.
+    Users can easily adjust the order quantity of items on the Shopping Bag page.
 Items can also be removed from this page.

 * **_As a Shopper, I can see how much more I need to spend to get free delivery so that I can take advantage of the free shipping offered._**